33 Best Bird Photography Tips for Stunning Bird Shots

 If you photograph a bird with a cluttered background, it will look unpleasant to the viewer.

 When you photograph birds, your end goal is to capture an aesthetically pleasing image.

 One main component of any image is the background.
-You need to ensure that the background is nice and clean.
+You need to ensure that the background is free from distractions.
 It must complement the bird.

 17. Capture Some Habitat Frames

 Do not always go for bird portraits with nice and clean backgrounds.
 Try to capture some habitat frames also.

 Sometimes, the habitat along with the bird can make the frame look very beautiful.